XCOM 2: Release

 XCOM 2's season pass was named the "Reinforcement Pack" and included all of the game's downloadable content (DLC).
 Players responded to the news negatively because they suspected the DLC was cut content.
 Solomon said all of the game's DLC was made after development of the main game was completed.
 The packages are "Anarchy's Children", which adds new soldier customization items, was released on March 17, 2016; "Alien Hunters", a pack which adds a new mission, more powerful equipment, additional soldier customization, and new gameplay, was released on May 12, 2016; and "Shen's Last Gift", ostensibly named after the chief engineer of Enemy Unknown and including a sixth soldier class, a new story mission and map, was released on June 30, 2016.
 An expansion for XCOM 2 titled War of the Chosen was announced at E3 2017; it Introduces the enemy "Chosen" and several other factions, and was released on August 29, 2017.
 War of the Chosen was later bundled with the main game and other DLC in XCOM 2 Collection, which was released on February 3, 2018.
 On October 9, 2018, the company released the "Tactical Legacy Pack" that adds a level editor, new and remastered maps, and "Legacy Ops"—a series of missions that links Enemy Unknown and XCOM 2.
 The XCOM 2 Collection was released for the Nintendo Switch on May 29, 2020.
+An iOS version was released by Feral Interactive on November 5, 2020.
+An Android version was released on July 13, 2021.

 DeAngelis and Solomon regretted the lack of mod support in Enemy Unknown so the modding aspect of XCOM 2 was increased significantly.
 Firaxis released the Unreal Development Kit, allowing players to create their own content.
 Solomon considered mod support a "win-win" method for both players and the company, saying it can increase the game's longevity.
 Firaxis realized the modding potential of the series when they discovered a mod for Enemy Unknown called Long War.
 Firaxis partnered with Long War Studios (now Pavonis Interactive) to develop three day-one mods for the game.
 On January 19, 2017, Pavonis Interactive launched Long War 2 for XCOM 2.